carter-yagemann/IRC-Bot/README.md

 recievedMsg()
 -------------
 Checks if the last data recieved by recieveData() was a message.
 Returns true if it was.
+Since this method only looks for the PRIVMSG command, it will return true for messages your bot sent.
+Therefore, you should always check who the sender of the message is if you don't want your bot to respond to itself.

 Example `bot.recievedMsg();`